 Oh name of all names, Lord, to You be the praise,

 No pow’r on this earth or in heaven above

 can set me apart from Your endless love.

 “If you are reading this and struggling with illness or disappointments in your life yourself I challenge you to just ask God for peace.
 Just try it.
 Let God surprise you.”

 Stieneke (62) and Martien van den Helder (65) have been married for 35 years and have two sons and 6 grandchildren.
-And number 7 is on the way.
+The 7th is on the way.
 Together they live with great pleasure in Veenendaal.
 Martien is coordinator aftercare and training at Jesus.net.
 Stieneke works as a domestic help and as a volunteer at the Food Bank and day activities for the elderly.